ttadano/alamode/docs/source/almdir/inputalm.rst

  ===== =============================================================================================
    0    No constraints
-   1   | Constraints for translational invariance will be imposed between IFCs.
+   1   | Constraint for translational invariance is imposed between IFCs.
        | Available only when ``LMODEL = ols``.
   11   | Same as ``ICONST = 1`` but the constraint is imposed *algebraically* rather than numerically.
        | Select this option when ``LMODEL = enet``.